Arbitrum FAQ

 Click here if you would like to skip to the Arbitrum Billing FAQs.

-Why is The Graph implementing an L2 Solution?
+Why did The Graph implement an L2 Solution?

-By scaling The Graph on L2, network participants can expect:
+By scaling The Graph on L2, network participants can now benefit from:

 -